 What is the investment?

-- Standard fee: £2999 + VAT (this is reduced to £2899 plus VAT if 3 Fellows or more apply successfully from one organisation)
+Standard Rate: £2999 plus VAT (reducing to £2899 if 3 Fellows or more are successful from one organisation)

 Payment plans are available on request for individuals in challenging circumstances.